sergiooncode/conversational-agent/README.md

 Also Django and dependencies of its ecosystem like djangorestframework make the REST machinery very straightforward.

+- Async is used in PATCH `/api/conversations/<id>/` endpoint because `Runner.run` is async.
+I realized later there is a Runner.run_sync so making the endpoint async maybe was not 100% necessary.

+- Since async was used for the endpoint mentioned above ASGI (instead of WSGI) was used to get the benefits of async and Uvicorn as ASGI server.

 - I use Postgres to store conversation messages in a JSONB field, the field is called `raw_conversation` and it has a list as default so as the application runs messages are appended.
 After doing some research that append of an item which is such like `{"user": "<message>", "assistant": "<message>"}` seems to be efficient from a performance point of view.
 Also the JSONB field has a max size that seems high enough (1 GB).

-- Async is used in PATCH `/api/conversations/<id>/` endpoint because `Runner.run` is async.
-I realized later there is a Runner.run_sync so making the endpoint async maybe was not 100% necessary.

 ### Bonus points